Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - Yes.
 There is no way to play Uranium Fever without owning Fallout 3 and the associated DLCs.

 - **Fast Traveling - Can I fast travel in Uranium Fever?**
   - Yes.
-The only circumstances in which fast travel is prohibited is when over-encumbered or while in combat.
+The only circumstances in which fast travel is prohibited is when over-encumbered, while in combat, or while prohibited by quest content.

 - **First Time Playing - Is this list suitable for a Fallout newcomer?**
   - Yes.
 This list is ideal for anyone seeking a challenging experience.
 If Uranium Fever feels overwhelming, consider other TTW/FNV Wabbajack lists.